nigelhorne/Array-Iterator/README.md

 - **peek(\[$n\])**

     This method can be used to peek ahead at the next item in the iterator.
-It is non-destructuve, meaning it does not advance the internal pointer.
+It is non-destructive, meaning it does not advance the internal pointer.
 If this method is called and attempts to reach beyond the bounds of the iterator, it will return undef.